-Required Text: An Introduction to Behavioral Endocrinology by Randy J Nelson, 4th edition is required.
+Required Text: An Introduction to Behavioral Endocrinology by Randy J Nelson, 5th edition is required.
 Please notify me immediately if you have difficulty obtaining the text from the bookstore.
-(A copy of the text is on reserve in the Knight Library)
+A copy of the text is on reserve in the Knight Library.
+Earlier editions of the textbook are acceptable for conceptual understanding, but lack important updates of recent research on the topics covered in class.
+Students may choose to use an earlier edition, provided they are confident that they will be attending class regularly and can use class notes, the library copy of the new edition and/or other readings to review more recent research that will be a part of discussions in class.

 Other Texts: Please note that all additional reading will be posted on Canvas; you are NOT required to buy either of these books.
+Students interested in different aspects of hormone-behavior interactions may find parts of the following texts interesting.

-PSY550 students may be particularly interested in readings from the following textbooks: Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.
+Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.

 Course website: http://canvas.uoregon.edu This course is managed via canvas.
-This coursesite will provide supplemental information for the course (syllabus, course schedule, grades, copies of overheads, assignments, etc.).
+This course site will provide supplemental information for the course (syllabus, course schedule, grades, copies of overheads, assignments, etc.).
 Please be sure to check for announcements and updates often.